 - Scary Dogmatic Aliens: The Geometers and their Friendship philosophy turn out to be not as innocent as they first appear.

 - Self-Inflicted Hell: Colonel Danilov, as it turns out, is suffering from PTSD following imprisonment in a Ukrainian military prison after destroying a new Ukrainian aircraft carrier during the Russo-Ukrainian conflict over Crimea and having his fighter/bomber shot down; he is mainly suffering guilt for having been exchanged for a large amount of jet fuel for the Ukrainian air force.
 So when he ends up using one of the Gates in the Core, he ends up in a gulag and thinks he's back in that Ukrainian prison.
 When Pyotr comes to rescue him, Danilov doesn't want to leave.

-- Snake People: the Dusties, a Weak race, are worm-like and used for mining by the Conclave.
-The Limber Friends (a race "befriended" by the Geometers) are snake-like and have two mouths with sharp teeth (one on each end).
+- Snake People: The Dusties, a Weak race, are worm-like and used for mining by the Conclave.
+The Limber Friends (a race "befriended" by the Geometers) are snake-like and have two mouths with sharp teeth (basically, imagine a lamprey with a mouth on either end).